nandini7637/Eagle_Criminal_Investigation_System/README.md

 ### How I Incorporated Agile Methodology During The Development Cycle

-* Sprint 1 (May 5): Sprint Planning, Research and Design - Researching about various open source libraries and algorithms for face detection and recognition.
+* Sprint 1 (May 5): Planning, Research and Design - Researching about various open source libraries and algorithms for face detection and recognition.
 After finalizing OpenCv and LBP, I searched for tutorials, designed a basic UI.

 * Sprint 2 (May 13): Software development and debugging - Started the development process by taking help from YouTube tutorials.
 Built a machine learning model for the first time.
 Encountered occasional bugs which I debugged timely.
 Made required changes in the UI and color scheme to make it more eye pleasing

-* Sprint 3 (May 19): Debugging and adding additional features - My research phase helped me in decide how to implement the surprise 'adapt' feature.
-Decided to build a Live Surveillance feature and integerate in my application.
-Made changes in pre-loaded styles to complement the color scheme of the added log in authentication.
+* Sprint 3 (May 19): Debugging and adding additional features - My research phase helped me in decide how to implement the surprise feature.
+Decided to build a Live Surveillance feature and integerate it in my application.
+Made changes styles and added log in authentication.

 * Sprint 4 (May 25): Started debugging last moment bugs, collecting material for demo and finalising the project.